 The government that owns the roadway is also required to properly maintain it.
 Some accidents are caused by careless or improper maintenance of the road, signage or signal devices.
 Examples are potholes not being timely filled, lines not being timely repainted, signs becoming obstructed by shrubbery or trees, traffic lights that malfunction, and drainage ditches or culverts not being timely cleared of obstructions.

 Generally, in unsafe design cases, the rule is that the road has to comply only with the design and engineering standards that existing at the time the road was built, not modern roadway design standards.
-However, there are two very common exceptions to this rule: (1) If the road has a history of accidents, then the government may have to upgrade the design to comport with more modern standards; and (2) If the government undertakes a significant reconstruction project or repair of the road, this can trigger a requirement to upgrade the design to comply with current standards.
+However, our Syracuse road and street defect attorneys are very familiar with two very common exceptions to this rule: (1) If the road has a history of accidents, then the government may have to upgrade the design to comport with more modern standards; and (2) If the government undertakes a significant reconstruction project or repair of the road, this can trigger a requirement to upgrade the design to comply with current standards.

 Although generally the government is required to ensure only that the roadway itself in safe, without regard to nearby objects such as trees, posts, poles and ditches, you can sue the government for collisions with such objects when there was a history of other collisions with those objects that gave the government notice of specific dangers.
 Also, where roadside hazards such as drainage ditches are deemed "inherently dangerous," a municipality has a duty to prevent vehicles from leaving the road or to eliminate the danger.